What Is OSHA?

 OSHA does NOT apply to:

-- Public sector employees in the jurisdictions that don't have OSHA-approved State Plans.
-That includes 24 states, D.C., and all other U.S. territories.
+- Public sector employees in jurisdictions that don't have an OSHA-approved State Plan.
+That includes 23 states, D.C., and all but two U.S. territories.

 - Self-employed individuals (including, at the moment, rideshare drivers and other "gig" jobs where you're an "independent contractor")